Fatma-Gg/Verify_Movie_Name/README.md

 -Prerequisites before running the script for Appium setup:

-Set JAVA_HOME as an environment variable
+1-Set JAVA_HOME as an environment variable

-Set ANDROID_HOME as an environment variable - pointing to the directory where Android SDK should be setup Start appium server manually
+2-Set ANDROID_HOME as an environment variable - pointing to the where Android SDK should be setup

+3-Start appium server manually

-Have devices connected (Turn on the emulator)(Android Device) Inspection the element of app by APPIUM inspector.
+4-Have devices connected (Turn on the emulator)(Android Device)

+5-Inspection the element of app by APPIUM inspector.

-Add the desired Capabilities to AppiumTest
+6-Add the desired Capabilities to AppiumTest

-Then write the Method to Verify Name of the Movie.
+7-Then write the Method to Verify Name of the Movie.

 TOOLS:
--Appium server
+1-Appium server
--Intellja IDE
+2-Intellja IDE
--Android Emulator
+3-Android Emulator
--Selendroid.Apk Application
+4-Selendroid.Apk Application
--Android Studio.
+5-Android Studio.